Land Combat Vehicle System

-The Minister for Defence Industry announced on 23 August 2016 that BAE Systems Australia Limited and Rheinmetall have signed contracts with the Commonwealth for the Risk Mitigation Activity (RMA).
+The Minister for Defence Industry announced on 23 August 2016 that BAE Systems Australia Limited and Rheinmetall have signed contracts with the Commonwealth for the RMA.

-The Deloitte Review of approach to Australian Industry Participation identified four additional activities to increase opportunities for Australian industry involvement.
+The Deloitte Review of the approach to Australian industry participation identified four additional activities to increase opportunities for Australian industry involvement.